be-nice/AOC2025/GO/README.md

 # Advent of Code 2025

-These are my solutions for this years AoC challenges
+These are my GO solutions for this years AoC challenges

 ## Usage